 Play is a great way to make your child happier, healthier, and smarter and really strengthen your family bonds.
 Use the tips above to create a powerful playtime experience that will pay off for years to come.

 For more ideas for family playtime, check out this post on 15 Family Fun Night Ideas that Won’t Break the Bank.

-And, as always I wish you a strong family, optimal health and smart incomes,
+And, as always I wish you a strong family, optimal health, and a smart income,